mui/material-ui/pages/api/fade.md

 The Fade transition is used by the [Modal](/utils/modal/) component.
 It uses [react-transition-group](https://github.com/reactjs/react-transition-group) internally.

-The `aria-hidden` prop will be set on the child according to the `in` prop.

 ## Props

 | Name | Type | Default | Description |